 \section{Introduction}

 The theoretical origin of CP violation (CPV) is a long unsolved problem in particle physics since its first discovery in the decays of neutral kaons \cite{Christenson1964}.
-We know in the standard model (SM) of electroweak interactions this can only be yielded "explicitly" by a complex phase in the Cabibbo-Kobayashi-Maskawa (CKM) matrix \cite{Cabibbo1963, KM1973} which is a product of two unitary transformation matrices $U^u$ and $U^d$ which diagonalize the mass matrices $M^u$ and $M^d$ of up- and down-type quarks, respectively.
+We know that, in the standard model (SM) of electroweak interactions, this can only be yielded "explicitly" by a complex phase in the Cabibbo-Kobayashi-Maskawa (CKM) matrix \cite{Cabibbo1963, KM1973} which is a product of the two unitary transformation matrices $U^u$ and $U^d$ which diagonalize the mass matrices $M^u$ and $M^d$ of up- and down-type quarks, respectively.
 However, even if there are only three already known fermion generations for now, a $3 \times 3$ mass matrix with eighteen unknown parameters is obviously too complicated to be diagonalized analytically.
 Thus, for decades, an analytical solution of CPV problem remains obscured. \\

-Besides the "explicit" way to bring complex phases into the theory, physicists proposed another way to bring complex phases into the theory by employing an extra Higgs doublet \cite{TDLee1973} and expect the phase difference between vacuum expectation values (VEVs) of two Higgs doublets will be non-zero.
-It's usually referred to as the "spontaneous" way to break CP symmetry.
-Unfortunately, such an attempt does not work very well also. \\
+Besides the "explicit" way to bring complex phases into the theory, physicists proposed another way to bring complex phases into the theory by employing an extra Higgs doublet \cite{TDLee1973} and expect that the phase difference between vacuum expectation values (VEVs) of two Higgs doublets will be nonzero.
+It's usually referred to as the "spontaneous" way to break CP symmetry. \\